-Some social media experts shake their fingers and say, you should not ever pre-schedule your tweets.
-They believe that, because Twitter responds in real time, you should as well.
+Some social media experts shake their fingers and say you should never pre-schedule your tweets.
+They believe that because Twitter responds in real-time, you should as well.
 That’s all very well and good, but as you think of your customers in Japan, you may feel a shiver of dismay.
-Counting ahead, you work out what time you’d have to be awake to send out tweets in real time.
+Counting ahead, you determine when you’d be awake to send tweets in real-time.

-Once you’ve set up a tweet schedule, you shouldn’t just forget about it.
+Once you’ve set up a tweet schedule, you shouldn’t forget about it.
 Instead, you’re going to have to analyse your Twitter traffic.
 Look at the number of retweets you get per hour.
 What time of the day is this percentage the highest?
-The takeaway here is that, if you see the highest percentage of retweets taking place at 10 AM Beijing time, then, you need to keep this schedule.
+The takeaway here is that if you see the highest percentage of retweets taking place at 10 AM Beijing time, then you need to keep this schedule.
 Your customers are seeing your tweets and responding to them, according to Kissmetrics.

 Next, how many tweets should you send out per hour?
 On average, the fewer, the better.
-Kissmetrics states that, if you send out between one and four tweets per hour, your customers will respond, click through and read material you may have linked to your tweet.
-If you send out more than four per hour, your customers will feel overwhelmed and click away, which represents a lost opportunity.
+Kissmetrics states that if you send out between one and four tweets per hour, your customers will respond, click through and read the material you may have linked to your tweet.
+If you send out more than four per hour, your customers will feel overwhelmed and click away, representing a lost opportunity.

 Now that you know you can set up a schedule for sending out tweets ahead of time, let’s look at how to schedule tweets.
-You can do so directly from Twitter or you can use one of several scheduling tools.
+You can do so directly from Twitter or use several scheduling tools.
 Let’s look at using Twitter for now:

 Create an advertiser account.
 Even though you’ll now have an advertiser account, you don’t have to tweet paid ads.
-You can send regular tweets that allow you to keep your business and services in front of your customers all over the world.
-Another advantage of scheduling tweets through Twitter: You’ll be able to post tweets with images, according to CNet.
+You can send regular tweets that allow you to keep your business and services in front of your customers worldwide.
+Another advantage of scheduling tweets through Twitter is that you’ll be able to post tweets with images, according to CNet.

-Select a date to auto schedule your message.
+Select a date to auto-schedule your message.
 As always, this should be a date in the future.
 It can’t be today.
-Select a time of the day, then whether you want the tweet to go out in the morning or in the afternoon.
+Select a time of the day, then whether you want the tweet to go out in the morning or the afternoon.
 Save, then schedule the tweet.

-Another Twitter service allows you to schedule tweets to go out ahead of time, using the same set-up steps.
-If it isn’t running, your tweets will still go out as you originally scheduled them.
+Another Twitter service allows you to schedule tweets to go out ahead using the same set-up steps.
+If it isn’t running, your tweets will still go out as you originally scheduled.

 Other tools do the same thing.
 They also allow you to add the time zones you need.
 Many of these services function similarly.
 You’ll have to choose which one to use based on the capabilities your business needs.